cryptrunner49/zscript/ZSCRIPT_USAGE.md

-# SPYScript Usage Guide
+# ZScript Usage Guide

-Welcome to the SPYScript Usage Guide!
-SPYScript is a versatile scripting language that supports modern programming constructs, a variety of built-in features, and Unicode/emoji identifiers.
+Welcome to the ZScript Usage Guide!
+ZScript is a versatile scripting language that supports modern programming constructs, a variety of built-in features, and Unicode/emoji identifiers.
 This guide walks through the language features with practical examples and explanations.

 ---